nikimanoledaki/gitops-energy-usage-notes/README.md

 ### OS

 #### Linux
-If using Linux, KVM can most likely be installed directly - I think?
-I have not verified this.
-Help would be appreciated!
+If using Linux, a cluster can be created directly - have not verified this yet, help would be appreciated!

-So, if using Linux, no need to create VM1 - skip directly to step to [install KVM](#install-kvm--start-a-kubernetes-cluster-with-minikube).
+Skip to the step to [start a Kubernetes cluster with minikube](#start-a-kubernetes-cluster-with-minikube).

 #### MacOS
-If using a Mac (x86 Intel CPU only, M1 is not supported), unfortunately, nested VMs are a must.
+If using a Mac, here is how to use nested VMs.

-Steps to follow:
+Note: this is for Intel x86 only.
+M1 is not supported.

+Dependencies:
-- Install Virtualbox for your OS
+- Virtualbox - `brew install --cask virtualbox`
-- Install Vagrant
+- Vagrant - `brew install --cask vagrant`

-- Spin up a Flintlock VM with the provided [Vagrantfile](Vagrantfile):
+Spin up a Flintlock VM with the provided [Vagrantfile](Vagrantfile):

 ```
 vagrant up